Best Healthy Dog Treats for Training

 The Ingredient List Facts

-Another interesting fact I learned recently, is that any ingredient listed after SALT, is less than 1%.
-You’d be surprised at how many dog food companies list that they are full of fruits and veggies, yet those ingredients are listed last on the list!
-I actually try to avoid salt all-together, in my opinion it’s an unnecessary ingredient for our dogs.
+Another interesting fact I learned is that any ingredient listed after SALT is less than 1%.
+You’d be surprised at how many dog food companies claim to be full of fruits and veggies, yet those ingredients are often listed last.
+I actually try to avoid salt altogether; in my opinion, it’s an unnecessary ingredient for our dogs.

 Avoid any packaging that says, “chicken flavor” or “bacon flavor”.
 This is usually a warning sign that it contains NO chicken or bacon.
-Read the label to be sure before buying.
+Read the label carefully before making a purchase.

 What if My Dog Has Allergies?

-I feel your frustration… it’s hard to find treats when your dog has food allergies.
-As I mentioned above, our dog Ginger does have allergies, so we watch everything she eats.
-Many of the treats I’ve listed below are very limited ingredient, but every dog is allergic to something different.
-Please read my post: Top 20 Hypoallergenic Treats, Food, and Bones for Dogs with Allergies
+I feel your frustration… It’s hard to find treats when your dog has food allergies.
+As I mentioned earlier, our dog Ginger does have allergies, so we closely monitor everything she eats.
+Many of the treats I’ve listed below are very limited-ingredient, but every dog is allergic to something different.

 Dog Treats for Training List

-Let’s get right into it, here are my top 19 dog treats for training.
+Let’s get right into it.
+Here are my top dog treats for training.
 Most of these brands have several different protein options.
-So if I listed beef or salmon, just click on the item and you can search for other options.
+If I list beef or salmon, simply click on the item, and you can search for other options.

 1. Fruitables

 My absolute favorite for our dogs.
-One of the few options that I can feed Ginger and not worry about her allergies.
-I like the mini’s for agility training, but also use the crunchy treats for occasional training moments.
+One of the few options is that I can feed Ginger without worrying about her allergies.
+I like the minis for agility training, but I also use the crunchy treats for occasional training moments.

 Crunchy Flavors Available: Pumpkin & Blueberry, Bacon & Apple, Pumpkin & Banana, Pumpkin & Apple, Pumpkin & Cranberry, Sweet Potato and Pecan, Strawberry Yogurt, Vanilla Yogurt, Coconut Yogurt,